scotentSD/patterns/index.md

 ---
-title: Welcome to the SE Pattern Library
+title: Welcome to the Scottish Enterprise Pattern Library
 ---

 This Pattern Library was created to share Scottish Enterprise's research and patterns.